Board of Directors

 Joel Isaacson is the founder of Joel Isaacson & Co., LLC, a nationally known financial and tax planning firm based in New York, providing clients with comprehensive financial services.
 The firm is dedicated to assisting clients in managing risk and investments, improving cash flow, reducing or deferring income taxes, and preserving capital through estate and retirement planning.

 Joel was educated at Lehigh University and Golden Gate University in San Francisco, and holds a bachelor’s degree in accounting and a master’s in Financial Planning.
-He is the former chairman, as well as the former president, of the New York Chapter of the International.
+He is the former chairman, as well as the former president, of the New York Chapter of the International Association for Financial Planning.

 Jennifer is a CFP® and founder of Lazarus Financial Planning, LLC, an independent, fee-only firm based in Durham, NC specializing in the financial planning needs of enthusiastic socially responsible investors in their 20s to 50s.
 Her primary service is ongoing financial planning where she collaborates with her clients to develop and manage a tailored, cohesive financial strategy based on what matters most to them.
 Her investment recommendations include both Wall St and non-Wall St investments: progressive SRI mutual funds and impact investments.
 She most enjoys helping people reach a place of empowerment and financial calm.